pingcap/talent-plan/rust/projects/parallelism/project.md

 could even use a `Mutex<VecDeque>`, but there's probably no reason to do that in production when better solutions exist.

-_Historical note: the existance of channels in Rust's standard library is a bit of a curiosity, and is widely considered a mistake, as it betrays Rust's general philosophy of keeping the standard library minimal, focused on abstracting the operating system, and letting the crate ecosystem experiment with advanced data
+_Historical note: the existence of channels in Rust's standard library is a bit of a curiosity, and is widely considered a mistake, as it betrays Rust's general philosophy of keeping the standard library minimal, focused on abstracting the operating system, and letting the crate ecosystem experiment with advanced data